mizutanilab/BluetoothDials/README.md

 The firmware sends dial/button operations to USB COM port or to virtual COM port associated with the Bluetooth interface.
 You can find the COM port in the Dialbox dialog of RecView and MCTrace.
 The virtual COM port number of the Bluetooth interface can also be found from: Bluetooth icon in the lower right -> show devices -> other options -> COM port tab.

 In the default boot, Bluetooth sniffing with a 500 ms interval is enabled (RN42 command: SW,0320) to reduce the battery consumption, but a certain laptop seems not compatible with sniffing.
 The sniffing is disabled by pressing the lower button while setting batteries.
 If it's connected with a USB cable, the Bluetooth interface gets turned off.

-The original firmware had two modes: serial mode and keyboard mode, though the present release only runs in the serial mode for simplicity.
-The keyboard mode of the original firmware was enabled by pressing the upper button while setting batteries.
-In the keyboard mode (though it's not available), the device was recognized as a Bluetooth keyboard.
-Dial/button operations were treated as if they are keyboard inputs.

 ## Schematic
 <IMG alt=schematic src="pics/BluetoothDialsR7schematic.png"><BR>